ADVANCED METHOD DEVELOPMENT AND RESEARCH APPLICATIONS OF ANALYTICAL CHEMISTRY - 2022/3

 The learning and teaching methods include:

-Combination of lectures (26 hours), a practical session (3 hours):
+Combination of lectures (22 hours), a computer-based session (3 hours):

-- instrumental operation and problem solving/applied research (chromatography, atomic spectroscopy, nuclear analysis, and electrochemistry).
+instrumental operation and problem solving/applied research (chromatography, atomic spectroscopy, and electrochemistry).

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.